hopetambala/SI664-docs/github/github-mac.md

 ```
 :bulb: note that `.gitignore` has successfully excluded the `heritagesites/venv/` subdirectory from the list of untracked directories and files.

-To stage all tracked `heritagesites` app files for the next commit add a trailing dot ('.') when you add the files:
+To stage all untracked `heritagesites` app files for the next commit add a trailing dot ('.') when you add the files:

 ```commandline
 $ git add .